ThePackPater/dayone/README.md

 # dayone
-day two class activity repo
+day two class activity reps

+this is a test note on vim in a repoo